rgant/saas-api-boilerplate/ourmarshmallow/README.md

 * `parent_self_url` is the `self_url` option for the schema containing the Relationship field.
   * Example: `ArticlesSchema.opts.self_url == '/articles/{id}'`
-* `relationship_name` is the attribute name for the relationship on Model.
+* `attribute` is always set to the name for the relationship on Model.
   * Example: `Articles.author`
+* `relationship_name` is the dasherized version of `attribute` for the relationship urls.

 These values, plus `self_url_kwargs` are set automatically by the converter when converting the model to a schema.
 When all three are set on initialization of the Relationship object then: